Short Story Study For Writers

 - Brokeback Mountain by Annie Proulx – one of the few short stories to make me cry.
 Normally, short stories don’t give you time to feel such emotion.

-- Them Old Cowboy Songs, also by Annie Proulx, set in the American Wild West though without the glamour.
+- Them Old Cowboy Songs by Annie Proulx, set in the American Wild West though without the glamour.

 - Fun With a Stranger by Richard Yates – a portrait of a sad, lonely old school teacher who has lost all sense of fun.
 Her idea of an end of year celebration is to buy the class each an eraser.